Ed Freeman and Political Manipulation

 By direction of the President, under the Joint Resolution of Congress approved 12 July 1862 (amended by act of 3 March 1863, act of 9 July 1918, and act of 25 July 1963), the Medal of Honor for conspicuous gallantry and intrepidity at the risk of life above and beyond the call of duty, is awarded by the Department of the Army in the name of Congress to:(Source: U.S. Army)

-The e-mail has started going around again, with Ed Freeman having "died last Wednesday" and now, instead of Chris Brown or Michael Jackson being targeted, Tiger Woods has been substituted.
+December 2009: the e-mail has started going around again, with Ed Freeman having "died last Wednesday" and now, instead of Chris Brown or Michael Jackson being targeted, Tiger Woods and his infidelity scandal has been substituted.

 If you took a poll, you would likely find that Woods is black too -- yet another data point in the pattern I discussed.

-In February 2012, it was changed again to Whitney Houston.
-Yep: black again.
+In February 2012, it was changed again to Whitney Houston after she drowned ...after using cocaine.
+Yep: again a black celebrity.
 Let the man rest in peace, you bastards!
 A true hero deserves that much.

 My prediction: the next time a black celebrity dies, the e-mail will be updated again with that person's name, and circulated again.
 Then my question will be, will you be a political pawn again?

 Still Going: in March 2015, it's "the thug Michael Brown [and] Trayvon Martin" vs Freeman dying "last Wednesday."
-Brown was a black teenager was shot and killed by a white police officer in Ferguson, Missouri.
-Martin was a black teenager who was shot and killed by civilian George Zimmerman.
+Brown was the black teenager shot and killed by a white police officer in Ferguson, Missouri.
+Martin was the black teenager who was shot and killed by civilian George Zimmerman.
+Ed Freeman is still being used to promote racism.
+When will it stop?

 - - -